steqeq/0000/README.md

 [ROCm™](https://github.com/RadeonOpenCompute/ROCm) repository for version controlled release notes henceforth.
 This release of ROCm™ is validated with the AMDGPU version 22.20.1.

 All users of ROCm™ 5.2.1 and below are encouraged to upgrade.
-Please visit https://docs.amd.com for all documentation associated with this release.
+Refer to https://docs.amd.com for all documentation associated with this release.

 ## HIP and Other Runtimes

 ### HIP Runtime

 #### Fixes
- - A bug was discovered in the hip graph capture implementation in ROCm™ 5.2.0.
+ - A bug was discovered in the HIP graph capture implementation in ROCm™ 5.2.0.
 If the same kernel is called twice (with different argument values) in a graph capture, the implementation was only keeping the argument values for the second kernel call.
-This bug has now been fixed.
+This bug is now fixed.
  - A bug was introduced in the hiprtc implementation in ROCm™ 5.2.0.
-Due to the bug, hiprtcGetLoweredName would fail for named expressions that had a whitespace in it.
-For example, the named expression ```my_sqrt<complex<double>>``` would pass but ```my_sqrt<complex<double>>``` would fail.
+Due to the bug, *hiprtcGetLoweredName* failed for named expressions that had a whitespace in it.

+    **Example:** the named expression ```my_sqrt<complex<double>>``` passed but ```my_sqrt<complex<double>>``` failed.
 This bug has now been fixed.

 ## ROCm Libraries